linus-young/CVE_DataMining_Research/README.md

 # CVE_DataMining_Research
 Programs and Data used in CVE Data Mining Research (University of Virginia)

+# Version

+`completeTable.cpp` now outputs a CSV file that contain every entry with the following attributes:

+- CVE_ID
+- Published_Time
+- Lastest_Modification_Time
+- CAPEC_IDs
+- CWE_IDs
+- CPE_IDs
+- Risk_Severity

+# TODO

+To answer the following research questions:

+1. Overall what type of bugs are predominant?
+2. If you divide the time period of reporting bugs in 4 bins, whether the bug trends change over time?
+3. What are some bugs that are consistently present over time, but might not be dominant?

 # Build

 Run `cmake .` and `make` in the current directory.
 The executable file will be named "Stats".